 Treat Nausea and Vomiting

-Edited by Lor777, Charmed, Anonymous, Maria and 7 others
+Edited by Lor777, Charmed, Maria, Rose B and 6 others

 Nausea is most often traced to a viral infection or "stomach flu" that produces a queasy stomach, increased salivation, and sweating.
 When the nausea intensifies, you may begin to vomit.
 The condition can also be the result of medications, stress, food poisoning, or a head injury.
 Because nausea and vomiting can be connected with so many medical problems--some of them serious--it's important to watch your symptoms closely.
 The most dangerous threat posed by vomiting is dehydration which can occur relatively quickly in young children and even older adults.
 Severe dehydration can be life-threatening and symptoms should be carefully monitored especially for babies or young children who are not able to verbally express symptoms of dehydration.